 Ever wonder why the top websites on your Google search are what they are?
-It’s because of search engine optimization (SEO), an invaluable method of improving a startup website’s online traffic.
+It’s because of search engine optimization (SEO), an invaluable method of improving a startup's website traffic.

-As with social media, SEO is dependent on meaningful, thorough content.
+As with social media, SEO marketing efforts are dependent on meaningful, thorough content.
 Algorithms decide the ranking of websites, and one of the most valuable tools to boost your site’s rank is to generate high-quality content and post it regularly.

-In addition to well-crafted content, search engine algorithms favor keyword-optimized websites and content.
+In addition to well-crafted content, algorithms used by search engines favor keyword-optimized websites and content.
 Keyword optimization is the process of identifying keywords that are gaining momentum as people search for them.
 The goal is to utilize these keywords in your content to drive traffic and boost your search engine ranking.
 Successfully implementing keywords is one of the most effective SEO tools available.